benofbrown/darksouls/DSIII_Low_Death.md

 # Dark Souls III - Low Death run

-This is my current strategy for finishing the game with as few deaths as possible, hopefully even 0 deaths soon.
+This is my current strategy for finishing the game with as few deaths as possible.
+On the 22nd October 2016 I managed a run with 0 deaths.

 The general strategy is to use a Raw weapon for most of the run, as it does decent damage and we can then concentrate on levelling up Vigour to give us a lot of HP.
 Later in the run the damage isn't as good, so we switch to a Luck/Bleed build using Anri's Straight Sword.